BingleyJ/GameOfLife/READ.md

         4) Any live cell with more than three live neighbours dies, as if by overcrowding.
         5) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Some bugs exist for sure.
+KNOWN :
+	1) right column collision wierdness
+	2) bottom row wierdness